pensjonatus/flash-fiction/blog/in-the-corner.md

 ---
-title: 'In the Corner'
+title: In the Corner
 date: '2015-04-12'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "I'm going to be honest with you, Mr. Baker," said the therapist.